uranusjr/Qelly/README.md

 ## Licensing

 Qelly is published under the terms of GNU Public License version 3 (GPL v3) as defined by the Free Software Foundation (FSF).
-A copy of the licensse should have been included with this file.
+A copy of the license should have been included with this file.
 You may also find the details of GPL v3 at: http://www.gnu.org/licenses/gpl-3.0.txt